-- One part dried ginger root (see ginger root profile)
+- One part dried ginger root (see our ginger root profile)

-- One part dried orange peel (see orange peel profile)
+- One part dried orange peel (see our orange peel profile)

-- Two parts dried lemongrass (see lemongrass profile)
+- Two parts dried lemongrass (see our lemongrass profile)

-- Three parts dried eleuthero (see eleuthero profile)
+- Three parts dried eleuthero (see our eleuthero profile)

 Once you have measured out all of the herbs, you should do your best to make sure that all of them are blended thoroughly and mixed evenly.
 This allows for consistency with flavor and effect with each cup of tea that you make from the blend.